The first step to compliance with GST is registration under GST. Who should register and what are the rules around it?

-The following shall not be required to obtain registration, and will be allotted a UIN (Unique Identification Number) instead.
-They can received refund of taxes on notified supplies of goods/services received by them:
+The following shall not be required to obtain registration and will be allotted a UIN (Unique Identification Number) instead.
+They can receive refund of taxes on notified supplies of goods/services received by them:

 - Any specialised agency of UNO (United Nations Organisation) or any multilateral financial institution and organisation notified under the United Nations Act, 1947